coopersystem-fsd/vscode-coopersystem-workflow/README.md

 ![ext screen](./images/ext-screen.png)

-Now you can checkin, checkout and create a quick time entry.
+Now you can create a quick time entry, see your checkin/checkout data and your worked hours.

 ## TODO